 #7 Only certain properties can be purchased with a mortgage

-According to the Zakon o stambenom potrošačkom kreditu (Law on housing consumer credit), you can get a mortgage loan for:
+According to the Zakon o stambenom potrošačkom kreditu (Law on housing consumer credit) which is available here, you can get a mortgage loan for:

 - Family house or apartment intended for housing or a house or apartment intended to be used for vacation rentals

 - Garage or parking space, which the consumer purchases or pledges together with the property

 - Land intended for the construction of a property

 Banks will not fund 100% of the property purchase price.
 Usually, they will fund only 75%.
 The remaining 25% you must pay in cash directly to the owner.
-If you’ve made it to this point, you’ve already paid 10% to the owner in the first contract.
+If you’ve reached this point, you’ve already paid 10% to the owner in the first contract.
 So, you only need to pay an additional 15% in cash to the owner.

-These percentages may vary slightly depending on a variety of factors like the bank, your financial situation, or the value of the house, but the difference will be negligible.
+These percentages may vary slightly depending on a variety of factors like the bank, your financial situation, or the house’s value, but the difference will be negligible.